maxxiimo/the-front-end-manifesto/foundation-markup.md

 &nbsp;&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;|-- application.html.haml<br>
 &nbsp;&nbsp;&nbsp;&nbsp;|-- **shared**

-The *views* folder is where the action takes place and can be further subdivided into *layout* and *shared* folders, which as you will soon discover are home to the majority of your foundation front end code.
+The *views* folder is where most of the action takes place and can be further subdivided into of the *layout* and *shared* folders, which as you will soon discover are home to the majority of your foundation front end code.

 The heart of this view framework is referred to as the layout template: *application.html.haml* by default.
 Most view code from other parts of an application pass through and become framed by *application.html.haml* before being served and rendered by browsers.

 The Code
 --------

-Before we begin to explore the code that lives in our views, there are three things you will need to do to follow along with this book:
+Before we begin to explore the code that make up our views, there are three things you will need to do to follow along with this book:

 1. Create a brand-new Rails 3.2 application.